SNStatComp/awesome-official-statistics-software/README.md

 ## Awesome official statistics software [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
-An awesome list of open source statistical software packages useful for creating and accessing official statistics.
+An awesome list of open source statistical software useful for creating and accessing official statistics.

 #### An item on this list is awesome because
 1. it is free, open source, and available for download and
 2. it is confirmed to be used in the production of official statistics by at least one institute or it provides access to official statistics publications.

-We prefer packages that are easy to install and use, have at least one stable version, and are actively maintained.
-[Contributions](#contributions) are welcome.
+We prefer software that is easy to install and use, has at least one stable version, and is actively maintained.
+[Contributions](#contributions) welcome.

+#### News
+Dec 2017: List started during UNECE SDE 2017
-Milestone Dec 19th 2019: **100  packages on the list!!!**
+Dec 2019: **100  packages on the list!!!**
+Dec 2020: Awesome list presented on **uRos2020**: [slides](https://r-project.ro/conference2020-presentations.html#Olav_TEN_BOSCH,_Mark_VAN_DER_LOO_and_Alexander_KOWARIK)**
+Jan 2021: **Awesome list in **[10th EG meeting on SDMX](https://www.imf.org/en/News/Seminars/Conferences/2021/01/25/10th-statistical-data-and-metadata-exchange)**: [slides](https://www.imf.org/-/media/Files/News/Seminars/2021/SDMX/siv-presentation-01-stocktaking-of-sdmx-tools.ashx)

 There is also a clickable version [![clickable version](viz/ClickableAwesomeSmall.png)](https://observablehq.com/@donthebike/clickable-awesomeofficialstatistics-org), a GSBPM visual [![GSBPM use](viz/GSBPM_Small.png)](https://observablehq.com/@donthebike/visualizing-awesomeofficialstatistics-org#GSBPM) and a